 - University facilities personnel are ensuring that building HVAC systems are operating at their maximum possible design ventilation

-- Several events traditionally held in the fall (the Billings, Exum & Frye National Moot Court Competition and the Elon Law Review Symposium) will be held virtually while other events (the Distinguished Leadership Lecture Series) has been paused until 2021-22
+- Several events traditionally held in the fall (the Billings, Exum & Frye National Moot Court Competition and the Elon Law Review Symposium) were held virtually while other events (the Distinguished Leadership Lecture Series) has been paused until 2021-22

 Keeping Our Students on Track to Graduate in 2.5 Years (Learning)

-Elon Law’s preparations for reopening reflect a commitment to graduate students in 2.5 years by amending the Fall Trimester academic calendar and designing courses that offer maximum flexibility for both students and professors.
+Elon Law’s preparations reflect a commitment to graduate students in 2.5 years by amending the academic calendar and designing courses that offer maximum flexibility for both students and professors.

-- Elon Law is moving forward with plans to offer in-person instruction for both the 2020 August term and Fall Trimester
+- Elon Law is moving forward with plans to offer in-person instruction for both the Winter and Spring trimesters

 - Professors are creating syllabi that blend in-person learning with remote instruction (some classes with larger enrollments will be delivered with a combination of in-person and synchronous online instruction to decrease the number of students physically present at any one time in a classroom)